'Silent financier': How Bangladesh's poor are paying the costs of climate damage - NewsBreak

 'Silent financier': How Bangladesh's poor are paying the costs of climate damage

-KHULNA, Bangladesh (Thomson Reuters Foundation) - When Cyclone Yaas slammed into her home in southwest Bangladesh in May, destroying it and sweeping away in the floodwaters the small amount of cash she had saved, Amina Begum had few options.
+KHULNA, Bangladesh, Dec 10 (Thomson Reuters Foundation) - When Cyclone Yaas slammed into her home in southwest Bangladesh in May, destroying it and sweeping away in the floodwaters the small amount of cash she had saved, Amina Begum had few options.

 Efforts to recover from four previous cyclones since 2009 had depleted her resources, and her husband's death five years ago left the burden of caring for their two children solely to her.